-You can use the Logging page to control the levels of logging messages you want the Identity Manager User Application to generate and specify whether those messages are sent to Novell Identity Audit.
+You can use the Logging page to control the levels of logging messages you want the Identity Manager User Application to generate.
+For information about understanding how logging works in an identity applications environment, see Chapter 3, "Setting Up Logging," on page 75.